Background pattern

 Your doctor may prescribe a starting dose of 100 mg (10 ml) of this medication twice a day.

-Your doctor may increase the dose you take twice a day by 50 mg (5 ml) each week, until you reach the maintenance dose between 100 mg (10 ml) and 300 mg (30 ml) twice a day.
+Your doctor may increase the dose you take twice a day by 50 mg (5 ml) each week, until you reach a maintenance dose between 100 mg (10 ml) and 300 mg (30 ml) twice a day.

-When taking Laprysta syrup with other antiepileptic medications:
+When taking Laprysta syrup with other antiepileptic medications

 The usual starting dose is 50 mg (5 ml) twice a day.

-Your doctor may increase the dose you take twice a day by 50 mg (5 ml) each week, until you reach the maintenance dose between 100 mg (10 ml) and 200 mg (20 ml) twice a day.
+Your doctor may increase the dose you take twice a day by 50 mg (5 ml) each week, until you reach a maintenance dose between 100 mg (10 ml) and 200 mg (20 ml) twice a day.

-If you weigh 50 kg or more, your doctor may decide to start lacosamide treatment with a single "loading dose" of 200 mg (20 ml).
-Then, you will start taking the continuous maintenance dose 12 hours later.
+If you weigh 50 kg or more, your doctor may decide to start lacosamide treatment with a single "loading" dose of 200 mg (20 ml).
+Then you will start taking the continuous maintenance dose 12 hours later.

-• In the treatment of partial onset seizures:Note that this medication is not recommended for children under 2 years old.
+• In the treatment of partial onset seizures: note that this medication is not recommended for children under 2 years of age.

-• In the treatment of primary generalized tonic-clonic seizures:Note that this medication is not recommended for children under 4 years old.
+• In the treatment of primary generalized tonic-clonic seizures: note that this medication is not recommended for children under 4 years of age.

 • These doses are for informational purposes only.
 Your doctor will calculate the correct dose for you.